siemato/custom-elements-builtin/README.md

 A better custom-elements-builtin polyfill, targeting Safari, but working in every other browser that has native _customElements_.

-## Update
+## Usage

-This module is included in [@ungap/custom-elements](https://github.com/ungap/custom-elements#readme) polyfill, use that to avoid dealing with `try` catches manually, it features detect everything for you.

-**Do not use this module directly** unless you are targeting Safari/WebKit browsers *only*.
+This module does not include feature detection, so **do not use this module directly, unless you:**

-I am not maintaining how to feature detect in here, because it keeps changing, and the right polyfill that includes most updated feature detection is [this one](https://github.com/ungap/custom-elements#readme), not this module.
+- are targeting Safari/WebKit browsers *only*,
+- filtered out non-Safari/Webkit browsers, or
+- feature detect properly, if the browser supports customized builtin-elements.

+It is **highly encouraged** to use [@ungap/custom-elements](https://github.com/ungap/custom-elements#readme), which includes this module and minute details for you.

+For more information, you can check out the [examples](#examples-for-how-to-do-feature-detection-for-this-polyfill)

 ## To Keep In Mind